 - 75% of the ticket price for flights with a 3,500+ km distance.

-Be aware that these rights cover every flight within the European Union, as well as flights departing from or arriving in the European Union operated by airlines based in the EU.
+Be aware that these rights apply to all flights within the European Union, as well as flights departing from or arriving in the European Union by airlines based in the EU.

 When Are You Not Entitled to Compensation?

-Unfortunately, there are cases, when passengers aren’t eligible for compensation for cancelled or delayed flights.
+Unfortunately, there are cases, when passengers won’t get compensation for delayed or cancelled flights.
 Particularly, we talk about extraordinary circumstances that are outside of the airline’s control.
 A few examples are as follows:

 - Bad weather conditions and natural disasters;